haruki0314/haruki0314/README.md

 # About me
-Hi, I'm Haruki Oba,working hard to become a backend engineer from japan🇯🇵
+Hi, I'm Haruki Oba,working hard to become a the best engineer from japan🇯🇵

 ## Language
 *・C*